Noah Martin (rugby league)

 Noah Martin (born 21 April 2005) is an Australian rugby league footballer who plays as a for the Canberra Raiders in the National Rugby League (NRL).

 Background

 Martin was born in Lismore, New South Wales.
 He spent the early years of his life in the Northern NSW town of Casino before his parents decided to pack the family up and travel around Australia.
 The family eventually settled in Eden on the NSW Far South Coast.
 He played his junior rugby league for the Narooma Devils in the Group 16 Rugby League.

 Playing career

 Martin made his first grade debut from the bench in his side's 16−10 win over the New Zealand Warriors at Mount Smart Stadium in round 12 of the 2025 NRL season.

+Martin played 11 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.